spklapjs/Point-6/docs/05_Detailed_Software_Architecture_Specification.md

 ### Data Layer
 The data layer is responsible for direct hardware communication, low-level API handling, and raw resource management.

+sensor/SensorData.kt
+* SensorData is a unified data structure responsible for encapsulating and managing the raw 18-axis sensor data and timestamps collected from the smartphone, S-Pen, and Galaxy Buds.

 sensor/SPenManager.kt
 * Integrates the Samsung S-Pen Remote SDK to capture raw button events and inertial sensor streams from the stylus.